Inside: Tackling the organization of a small walk-in closet using storage baskets and wall organizers.

 Welcome back, friends!
-It’s Week Two of the One Room Challenge hosted by Calling it Home and today I’m sharing the progress we’ve made in the Master Closet!
-Progress… it’s definitely not even close to finished yet.
-But I have made a bit of a design decision and I did pick up some great storage baskets.
+It’s Week Two of the One Room Challenge hosted by Calling it Home and today I’m sharing the progress we’ve made in the Master Closet.
+My biggest challenge in this space has been closet storage.
+Because the space is open to the bedroom, it has to be functional AND look good.

 This space didn’t need a whole lot and to be honest, there wasn’t a lot we could do in here (given that we’d already blown out the wall and expanded the closet opening).
 But the goal is simple – to integrate the closet space a bit more with the rest of the room and to improve the use of the space.